JohnWeisz/TypedJSON/readme.md

 [![Build Status](https://travis-ci.com/Neos3452/TypedJSON.svg?branch=master)](https://travis-ci.com/Neos3452/TypedJSON)

 Typed JSON parsing and serializing for TypeScript with [decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md).
-Annotate your data-classes with simple-to-use decorators and parse JSON into actual class instances.
+Annotate your data-classes with simple-to-use decorators and parse standard JSON into actual class instances.
 For more type-safety and less syntax, recommended to be used with [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators), a prototype for an ES7 Reflection API for Decorator Metadata.

  - Seamlessly integrate into existing code with [decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md), ultra-lightweight syntax
  - Parse standard JSON to typed class instances, safely, without requiring any type-information to be specified in the source JSON